docker/docs/docker-hub/download-rate-limit.md

 ### GitHub Actions

-If you are using GitHub Actions to build and push Docker images to Docker Hub, see [username](https://github.com/docker/build-push-action#username){: target="_blank" class="_"}.
+If you are using GitHub Actions to build and push Docker images to Docker Hub, see our [login action](https://github.com/docker/login-action#dockerhub){: target="_blank" class="_"}.
 If you are using another Action, you must add your username and access token in a similar way for authentication.

 ### Kubernetes